Carpet sweeper: Design

 The design was patented by Melville R. Bissell of Grand Rapids, Michigan, United States, in 1876.
 Bissell began selling carpet sweepers in 1883.
 They became popular in the UK after the first Ewbank model went on sale in 1889.
 New powered versions were designed at the beginning of the 21st century with rechargeable batteries and an electric motor to spin the rollers and brushes.

 Modern usage

 Carpet sweepers are still available commercially.
-Their legacy lives on in floor cleaning robots that have limited suction power and rely on sweeping to collect larger bits of debris from the floor.
+In addition, their legacy lives on in floor cleaning robots that have limited suction power and rely on sweeping to collect larger bits of debris from the floor.
 While some research models of robotic vacuums only rely on vacuum motors, models on the market such as Roomba or bObsweep invariably combine suction and sweeping.

 In popular culture

 A very early appearance in film occurs in the 1914 Charlie Chaplin film Laughing Gas, where Chaplin uses a sweeper to clean the waiting-room floor of a dentist.

-Another appearance occurs in the 1989 computer adventure game The Colonel's Bequest, where the butler, Jeeves, uses one to clean up the library and the parlor after the murders of Dr. Wilbur C. Feels and Gloria Swansong.

-In Seinfeld Season 3, Episode 15, ‘The Suicide’, Newman offers Kramer the use of his carpet sweeper, when Kramer is unable to access and use his vacuum.